What are the steps to legally evict a tenant in Michigan?

 Step 2 (1st Legal Step to an Eviction) – Send a Legal Notice

 The official legal document necessary to start an eviction is a “notice.”
 There are various types of notices.
 The type of notice used will depend on what type of eviction is being initiated.
-See the RPOA Knowledge Base Related Article “Legal Reasons for Evicting a Tenant in Michigan” for more information on the types of forms used.
+See the RPOA Eviction Timeline & Notice Forms chart for more information on the types of evictions, forms used, waiting periods and typical timeframe it takes for each type of eviction.
 The time period for the notice will depend on the type of notice.
 Typically the time period is 7 to 30 days.
 In some cases, the notice period can be as little as 24 hours.

 Step 3 – Filing a Complaint

-If a tenant has not complied with your notice (e.g. paid the rent or moved), you must file a complaint in the District Court which has jurisdiction over the area where the subject rental property is located.
-The filing involves the delivery of several documents, including a notarized “court” copy of the original notice sent to the tenant, the complaint form, a summons form, a judgment form, a copy of the lease and a #10 stamped envelope or an envelope large enough to hold all the documents.
-In some courts, only the notice and the complaint need to be filed.
+If a tenant has not complied with your notice (e.g. paid the rent or moved), you must file a complaint in the District Court which has jurisdiction over the area where the rental property is located.
+The filing involves the delivery of several documents, including a “court” copy of the original notice sent to the tenant, the complaint form, a summons form, a judgment form, a copy of the lease and a #10 stamped envelope or an envelope large enough to hold all the documents.
+In some courts, only the notice and the complaint need to be filed since the rest of the forms will be generated by computer.
 You should call the District Court to find out which specific forms are required when filing.
 The RPOA has this information for Kent and Ottawa Counties and for courts within the areas of RPOA Affiliate members.
 A fee will also be charged at the time of the filing.
 In most cases, a hearing date will be given at the time of the filing—usually within 10 days from the date of the filing.
 In some rural or smaller areas of the state, the date of the hearing may be several weeks later.
-Here’s a link to the list of all courts in Michigan on the RPOA website: http://rpoaonline.org/legal-and-technical/district-courts.cfm Once the forms are filed and the fee paid, you must simply wait until the date of the hearing.
+Once the forms are filed and the fee paid, you must simply wait until the date of the hearing.

 Step 4 – The Hearing